Volunteering with 4-H

 STEP A: Application Select one of the following options:

-- Fill out application online, print and sign
+- Download an application to fill out, print and sign

 - Print a PDF document

 - Request a paper copy from 4-H staff (see link at bottom)

 NOTE: An ORIGINAL INK SIGNATURE is legally required on all applications.
 Electronic signatures cannot be accepted.

 STEP B: Background checkSelect one of the following options:

 - Submit online using our instructions.
 You will be taken to the website for The McDowell Agency, our screening vendor.

 - Print a PDF document that you can mail or fax (address and fax number on page 2)